sendwithus/vic-tech-events/README.md

 * [Battlesnake](battlesnake.io): The BattleSnake tournament is a multiplayer version of the classic arcade game Snake.
 Teams have the day to program their AI Snake and in the evening, each competes against multiple teams per round until one snake is left slithering.

+* [Camosun College Web & Social Media Meetup](https://www.meetup.com/Camosun-College-Social-Media-Meetup/):networking circle to discuss, explore, and navigate the expansive world of Social Media, WordPress, Mobile, Online Apps, and more.

 * [con•cat](https://www.meetup.com/con-cat/): Community events for front end developers.
 Whether you focus more on css or javascript, prefer spaces over tabs, or code in Sublime/Vim (etc); we want to meet up!
 Our goal is to share, discuss, make connections and collaborate.

 * Cloud frivolities: Dev-ops, sys-admin, and infrastructure monthly meetup.